colfio/colfio-vanillajs/README.md

 ### BBox
 - each game object has a property `bbox` that represents a bounding box
-- the bounding box gets recalculated at the end of each game object's iteration
+- the bounding box gets recalculated at the end of each game object's update cycle
 - you can use it to verify if two objects intersect by calling `intersects()`

 ### Mesh